migasfree/migasfree-swarm/README.md

      ./migasfree-swarm undeploy
      ./migasfree-swarm deploy
      ```
+Certificates will be obtained automatically and renewed before expiration without further user intervention.

+### 2. Client Certificate (mTLS)

+To add an additional security layer, especially when your Migasfree server is exposed to the internet, enable mutual TLS (mTLS) authentication **for accessing administrative consoles and sensitive APIs**.

+Steps to enable mTLS:

+  1. Open the `datashare console` and set the `MTLS` variable to `'True'` in the `env.py` file.

+  2. Redeploy the stack:
+     ```bash
+     ./migasfree-swarm undeploy
+     ./migasfree-swarm deploy
+     ```

+Manage client certificates with the following commands:

+  1. Generate a URL for users to create their client certificate:

+     ```bash
+     ./migasfree-swarm url-client-certificate
+     ```
+  2. Revoke a client certificate:

+     ```bash
+     ./migasfree-swarm revoke-client-certificate
+     ```
+  3. List all client certificates:

+     ```bash
+     ./migasfree-swarm list-client-certificate
+     ```
+> **Warning:** When mTLS is enabled, clients without a valid certificate will be denied access.
+Make sure users generate and install their client certificates before enabling this mode.

-## CA Root Certificate
+### 3. HTTPS Proxy Root Certificate

-In many organizations, internet access requires installing a root certificate issued by the organization's own certificate authority.
-This root certificate is typically used in firewalls to inspect and control internet traffic securely.
+In some organizations, **outbound HTTPS traffic** is inspected by a corporate proxy using a private root CA. To allow Migasfree services to trust this proxy and avoid TLS errors, install the organization’s root CA certificate in Migasfree.

 To configure this, follow these steps:

   1. Open the `datashare console`

-  2. Navigate to the `ca-certificates` folder and copy the root certificate issued by your organization's certificate authority.
+  2. Navigate to the `ca-certificates` folder and copy your organization’s root CA certificate.

-  3. Redeploy the stack with the following commands:
+  3. Redeploy the stack:
      ```bash
      ./migasfree-swarm undeploy
      ./migasfree-swarm deploy
      ```

+This configuration enables secure outbound HTTPS connections through the proxy with trusted inspection.

 ## Backups